makersacademy/CV/README.md

 #### Programming

 I used accelerate.io's tech tests to get a metric of my abilities.
-On Fizz, I had "
-- FIZZ
+- FIZZ challenge
     - [Report](https://report.accelerate.io/FIZ/mears0iouhka/index.html?candidate=dixe01&benchmark=Mears&rangeFrom=0&rangeTo=300)
-        - Fast delivery pace.( Clock Time <= 1h 10m )
+        - Fast delivery pace.
+(Clock Time <= 1h 10m)
-        - Great attention to detail.( Penalty <= 0m )
+        - Great attention to detail.
+(Penalty <= 0m)
-        - Complete test coverage.( Test Coverage = 100%
+        - Complete test coverage.
+(Test Coverage = 100%)
     - [Compared to all other candidates](https://report.accelerate.io/FIZ/mears0iouhka/index.html?candidate=dixe01&benchmark=All%20candidates&rangeFrom=0&rangeTo=300)

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.